We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Calcineurin inhibitors

-People with psoriasis develop skin cells at an extremely fast rate, and these build up into scaly lesions, or plaques.
+People with psoriasis develop skin cells at an extremely fast rate, and these build up into scaly lesions or plaques.

 Risk factors

-Possible triggers of genital psoriasis include:
+Other possible risk factors or triggers of genital psoriasis include:

 • previous infections, such as strep throat or skin infections